-Where Airlines believe that Melbourne Airport facilities have impacted the on time performance of their operation, a Quality Rebate Claim may be submitted under the procedures set out in the ASA.
+Where Airlines believe that Melbourne Airport facilities have impacted the on-time performance of their operation, a Quality Rebate Claim may be submitted under the procedures set out in the ASA.
+Access to the claims application can be arrange through the Airport Performance Manager.